10yard/dkcoach/readme.md

 ## Help Settings

+Use "P2 Start" to toggle the helpfulness setting between 2 (Max Help), 1 (Min Help) and 0 (No Help)

 The default setting is "Max Help".
-Toggle the setting by pressing "P2 Start".
   - Max Help: All of the available helpers are displayed.
   - Min Help: Only basic helpers are displayed
   - No Help: No help is displayed.